aws-ia/terraform-aws-eks-blueprints/patterns/agones-game-controller/README.md

 ## Deploy

-See [here](https://aws-ia.github.io/terraform-aws-eks-blueprints/main/getting-started/#prerequisites) for the prerequisites required to deploy this pattern and steps to deploy.
+See [here](https://aws-ia.github.io/terraform-aws-eks-blueprints/main/getting-started/#prerequisites) for the prerequisites and steps to deploy this pattern.

 ## Validate